Hardware Integration Layer

 The Hardware Integration Layer provides a modular, open architecture for connecting DashPay to the devices that power real-world commerce — with or without screens, wallets, or internet.

-In the field, payments don’t always happen inside apps.
-They happen:
+In the field, payments don’t always happen inside apps.\

 These endpoints need to **accept, validate, and log payments** autonomously — and DashPay enables that with minimal resource and infrastructure requirements.